hoffmann-muki/undergraduate-final-year-project/README.md

 - For LaTeX typesetting in the plots, some TeX libraries are required.
 Try installing with [MacTeX](http://www.tug.org/mactex/morepackages.html) (for MacOS) and some more packages with TeX Live Manager:
 > ``tlmgr install dvipng type1cm``

-The original version of GPFA by Yu et al. in MATLAB is available at [link](http://users.ece.cmu.edu/~byronyu/software/gpfa0203.tgz)